Sunday, November 7 marks the end of daylight savings time in most parts of Canada.

 You should replace your smoke detector if it is over 10 years old and replace your carbon monoxide detector if it’s older than 5 years.

 Smoke alarm and carbon monoxide detector best practices:

-- You should have a smoke alarm on every level of your house.
+- Have a smoke alarm on every level of your house.

-- You should have one installed between each bedroom avoiding dead air space.
+- Have one installed between each bedroom avoiding dead air space.